CAMILLE SAINT-SAËNS (1835-1921)

 HAROLD SAMUEL (1879-1937)

 Remembered mainly as a leading Bach interpreter, this British pianist's nearly complete recordings were once available in KOCH 3-7137 (two discs).
-A SYMPOSIUM CD (1309) is self-described as "the complete solo [Bach] piano recordings (1923-1931)" but this is not correct; it omits two Preludes and Fugues.
+Fortunately, new transfers of the same material by Seth Winner can now be found on the APR label (APR 6036).
+Also included is Bach's Brandenburg Concerto No.5 which Samuel played on a 1935 NBC broadcast.
+Definitely worth avoiding is a SYMPOSIUM CD (1309), self-described as "the complete solo [Bach] piano recordings (1923-1931)" but this is not correct; it omits two Preludes and Fugues.
 Furthermore, the transfers are noisy and the documentation ignores issue numbers and timings.
 Samuel joined forces with violinist Isolde Menges on 78rpm sets of the Brahms A Major and D Minor Sonatas; these were reissued on BIDDULPH LAB 076.

 JÉSUS MARIA SANROMÁ (1902-1984)